agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 1. Vendor extension teams validate the changes and give a go for the EDC Core changes
 1. EDC Core is released.
 A versioning scheme makes clear which vendor extensions are compatible.
 1. Each vendor extension team can release its own implementation at its own pace.

+### Conclusion

+Working with multirepo adds an overhead to the development and release cycle process, but using automation in CI pipelines and scripts that help bumping up versions automatically we can achieve a straightforward, relatively easy to use approach.

 ## Next steps